ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-developer-cloudfront.md

 ## When

-It is going viral baby! = Whole site CDN
+It is going viral baby! = Whole site CDN; push to CloudFront

 Control access to section of site or type of media on site = signed cookie